Contact Us in New Jersey for Fast, Reliable Furnace Repairs

 If your furnace won’t turn on, you probably have a power problem.
 Check if electricity is getting to your HVAC system by turning on the fan to “On” or “Auto.”
 If nothing turns on, you aren’t getting power to the furnace.
 The next thing you should check is the circuit breaker.
 Look for the circuit breaker switch that is switched “off.”
 To properly reset the breaker, turn it all the way off first before switching it back on.

 If these troubleshooting methods do not fix your malfunctioning furnace, give our team a call to book an appointment.
-Our team of technicians offer dependable furnace repair services in areas such as Jersey City, Pomona, Paterson, Haverstraw, Newark, and Trenton.
+Our team of technicians offer dependable furnace repair services in areas such as Jersey City, Clifton, Paterson, Haverstraw, Newark, and Trenton.
 Our staff has the tools and equipment necessary to fix your heating system.

 If your furnace still won’t turn on, there are a couple of things that could cause an automatic shutoff.